minhduc29/Solar-System/README.md

 # Solar-System
-Project #1 - A front-end web about Solar System
+Project #1 - A front-end, static website about Solar System